element-hq/oidc-playground/README.md

-OpenID Connect project playground environment
+Matrix OpenID Connect project playground environment
 =
 We have created a playground environment for you to try out the latest developments in the OIDC project.